jobsaver/resume-parser/README.md

 ### Extract Only

 Extracts structured information from a resume PDF file without saving to the database.
+No authentication required.

 ```
 POST /api/extract-only